wjburn/thwnutsplatoongen/README.md

 # thwnutsplatoongen
-a platoon generator for twohourwargames NUTS gameo
+a platoon generator for twohourwargames NUTS game

 generates a platoon based on the country code and platoon type specified